 Rome Fashion Mistake #4 – Wrong shoes

-This will make me sound clueless – but I always bring Havaianas to anywhere that isn’t freezing.
+This will make me sound clueless – and I’ll be the first to admit I am — but I always bring Havaianas to anywhere that isn’t freezing.
 Maybe this comes from growing up in Michigan, where as soon as the snow melted, you would bust out your warm weather clothes, and sandals were fair game.